inverseproblem/pyMag2Dpoly/README.md

 If you use this code for research or else, please cite the related paper:

-Ghirotto A., Zunino A., Armadillo E. and Mosegaard K. Magnetic anomalies caused by 2D polygonal structures with uniform arbitrary polarization: new insights from analytical/numerical comparison among available algorithm formulations, GRL, under review.
+Ghirotto A., Zunino A., Armadillo E. and Mosegaard K.
+**Magnetic anomalies caused by 2D polygonal structures with uniform arbitrary polarization: new insights from analytical/numerical comparison among available algorithm formulations**, GRL, under review.